Financial tech startups compete for overlooked U.S. immigrant market

-MEXICO CITY (Reuters) - For two decades, Noe Sanchez sent money from California to his father in Mexico City through storefront outlets of traditional remittance firms such as Western Union.
+MEXICO CITY, May 24 (Reuters) - For two decades, Noe Sanchez sent money from California to his father in Mexico City through storefront outlets of traditional remittance firms such as Western Union.

 Now he grabs his smartphone and uses Remitly, one of several new competing mobile apps promoting cheap and quick international transfers.
 Sanchez quickly got over his initial unease of sending money through an unfamiliar company.